Apply and report on AdWords bid strategies

 Enhanced CPC scans the ad auction landscape at auction time and automatically adjusts bids up or down as it determines whether a click is more or less likely to lead to a conversion.
 The ECPC feature can be turned on in individual campaigns where you manually set bids and it can be used to enhance other types of AdWords click-focused, automated bid strategies such as Maximize Clicks.
 Learn more about Enhanced CPC in AdWords Help.

-AdWords includes several different types of automated bidding strategies but only the Maximize Clicks and Target CPA Smart Bidding strategies can be applied in DoubleClick Search.
+AdWords includes several types of standard automated bid strategies but only the Maximize Clicks, Target CPA, and Target ROAS standard bid strategies can be applied in DoubleClick Search.

-Learn more about the Maximize Clicks bidding strategy in AdWords Help.
+Learn more about the Maximize Clicks bid strategy in AdWords Help.

-A Target CPA bidding strategy sets bids to achieve as many conversions as possible at or within range of the target cost-per-acquisition (CPA) you set.
-Target CPA is available as either a standard strategy in a single campaign or as a portfolio bid strategy across multiple campaigns and ad groups.
+A Target CPA bid strategy sets bids to achieve as many conversions as possible at or within range of the target cost-per-acquisition (CPA) you set.

-Learn more about the Target CPA bidding strategy in AdWords Help.
+Learn more about the Target CPA bid strategy in AdWords Help.

 Similar to creating DS bid strategies, in AdWords you can create a portfolio bid strategy to automatically optimize bids for your performance goals.
-Then you can apply the strategy across specific campaigns, ad groups, and keywords.
+Then you can apply the strategy to multiple campaigns.

-After you create a Maximize Clicks or Target CPA portfolio bid strategy in AdWords and sync the change into DS, you apply the bid strategy and report on performance in DS.
+After you create a portfolio bid strategy in AdWords and sync the change into DS, you apply the bid strategy and report on performance in DS.

 AdWords bid strategies or DS bid strategies

-AdWords standard and portfolio bid strategies should not be used in combination with a DS bid strategy.
-That is, either an AdWords bid strategy or a DS bid strategy should be in effect for a keyword, but not both.
+AdWords bid strategies should not be used in combination with a DS bid strategy.
+That is, either an AdWords bid strategy or a DS bid strategy should be in effect, but not both.

 Apply bid strategies only from DS to prevent errors